27 Oct Travel Companions, Exhaustion and Thailand

 Exhaustion was beginning to set in.

 Andrew’s sisters, who are possibly the most cheerful and energetic people I’ve ever come across, fully embraced backpacking and squeezed so much into their three-week trip.
-It was also great to see my friend Jo in Thailand; one of the things I’ve missed most about my old life in London is the evenings we used to share together in the pub, drinking pints of Peroni and talking endlessly about work, writing and our plans.
-We had a good chance to catch-up properly again in Thailand and it seems that the trip allowed Jo the space to write and reflect on her future plans; since arriving back in London she’s decided to go back to University.
+It was also great to see my friend Jo in Thailand.
+One of the things I’ve missed most about my old life in London is the evenings we used to share together in the pub, drinking pints of Peroni and talking endlessly about work, writing and our plans.
+We had a good chance to catch-up properly again in Thailand and it seems that the trip allowed Jo the space to write and reflect on her future plans.

 The Challenges of Travelling with Others